alexkasema/alx-low_level_programming/0x1A-hash_tables/README.md

 # 1-djb2.c
 A hash function implementing the djb2 algorithm.
 # 2-key_index.c
-function that gives you the index of a key.
+A function that gives you the index of a key.
+# 3-hash_table_set.c
+A function that adds an element to the hash table.